gaspard/keoda/CONLANG/04_oi_verb.md

+# SOME OF THESE THINGS COULD BE OUT OF SYNC

+This whole page should be replaced by code that syncs on word update.

 # An idea

 Position based forces us say some things before other things, like to whom we do something before telling what we do.